infochimps-labs/ironfan-ci/features/style_guide.md

 One action ('When' step) per feature.
 > f you want to put more than one When step, then you have a complex multi-step action that means something to the business.
 That flow should be captured by your domain model.
 Talk to the business users, decide on the name for that flow and specify it using a single step, which invokes the appropriate domain model procedure.
 Don't use feature files for scripting the flow.

+As a rule of thumb, anything that is literally specified should be in double quotes, otherwise it should be specified within the sentence.
+Imperative: I set the field labeled "First Name" to "John" / Declarative: I enter the details for user John

 ### Scenario